 On his way back home to Galway, Richard learned that his one true love was still waiting for him.
-Thus, he created the Claddagh ring to offer it to her, as a marriage gift.
-He married his beloved and led a healthy and happy life as a successful goldsmith with his wife wearing the first ever Claddagh ring.
+Thus, he created the Claddagh Ring to offer to her as a marriage gift.
+He married his beloved and led a healthy and happy life as a successful goldsmith, with his wife wearing the first-ever Claddagh ring.

-Until this very day, Claddagh rings exist as an Irish symbol of love from ancient times.
-You can see the earliest surviving Claddagh ring at Galway City Museum.
-They seem to be the earliest surviving ones and they are marked with Joyce’s initials.
-That is one reason to attribute the origin of the custom to him, while it can’t be proved 100%, the historic timeline can be supported.
+To this very day, Claddagh Rings exist as an Irish symbol of love from ancient times.
+You can see the earliest surviving Claddagh Rings at Galway City Museum.
+They are marked with Joyce’s initials, which is one reason many believe he was the creator of the custom.
+While it can’t be proved 100%, the historical timeline can be supported.

 An Eagle Dropped the Very First Claddagh Ring

-It all started when she married the mayor of Galway in 1596.
-His name was Oliver Ogffrench.
-On a regular day, an eagle flew over Margaret’s head and dropped a ring into her lap.
-It was the very first Claddagh ring.
+This story started when she married the mayor of Galway in 1596; his name was Oliver Ogffrench.
+On an otherwise ordinary day, an eagle flew over Margaret’s head and dropped a ring into her lap.
+It was the very first Claddagh Ring.
 Margaret believed it was a gift from heaven.
-And that was how the Claddagh ring became one of the most recognised symbols of Ireland.
+That was how the Claddagh ring became one of the most recognised symbols of Ireland.

 The Celtic Cross – Symbols of Ireland

-The Celtic cross is instantly recognisable for its beautiful design.
-It’s one of the main symbols of Ireland and Scotland.
-It can be seen across hundreds of cemeteries in Ireland.
-It also extends to different places around Europe, including England and Wales.
+The Celtic cross is instantly recognisable for its beautiful and intricate design.
+It is one of the main symbols of Ireland and Scotland and can be seen across hundreds of cemeteries in both countries.
+It also extends to different places around the United Kingdom, including England and Wales.

-The circle represented the sun which pagans worshipped.
+The circle represents the sun, which pagans worshipped.
 Adding it to the cross was Saint Patrick’s way of showing that Christianity would incorporate their culture instead of just destroying it.
-Celtic Christianity existed in Ireland which preserved part of Celtic customs, festivals and traditions before it was overtaken by a more traditional form of Christianity.
+Celtic Christianity existed in Ireland, which preserved some Celtic customs, festivals, and traditions before a more traditional form of Christianity overtook it.

-However, there are different groups of people that believe those sources that claim otherwise.
+However, there are different groups of people who believe those sources that claim otherwise.
 These sources actually profess that the introduction of this cross was done by either St. Declan or St. Columba.

 The Celtic Tree of Life – Symbols of Ireland

 Trees have big branches and grow tall, similar to how nature’s forces are widespread and strong.
-Trees combine their life forces to provide homes for countless species.
-The cycles of life are balanced.
-The Celtic Tree of Life is a symbol for these ideas.
+Trees also combine their life forces to provide homes for countless species.
+The cycles of life are balanced, and the Celtic Tree of Life symbolises these ideas.

-One more thing that the tree symbolises was resurrection, for the leaves fall down during autumn only to regrow.
-They also hibernate during winter and come back to life when spring is here and the sun is up.
+One more thing that the tree symbolised for the Celts was resurrection.
+This is because the leaves fall down during autumn only to regrow in the following spring.
+They hibernate during winter and come back to life when spring is here, and the sun is up.

 In some areas around Ireland, people used to believe that trees were doorways into the spirit world.
-They believed that they guarded our lands and separated us from the Otherworld.
-The ancient folks regarded the roots of the tree to connect us with the lower worlds or other worlds as they grow far down.
-Besides, those roots are connected to the trunk and the branches that grow outwards and show up in our world.
+They thought the trees guarded our lands and separated us from the Otherworld.
+The ancient folks felt the tree’s roots connect us with the lower worlds or other worlds as they grow far down.

-Irish Practices around the Trees – Irish symbols
+Practices and Traditions Around the Trees – Irish Symbols

-People used to gather around trees, believing in its superpowers and magic.
-Upon reading tales of Irish mythology, you’ll realise that trees made an appearance in more than a few scenes.
+The ancient Celtic people used to gather around trees, believing in their superpowers and magic.
+Upon reading tales of Irish mythology, you’ll realise that trees have made an appearance in more than a few legends and tales.

-Moreover, there are practices in the Irish culture that are usually linked to the presence of trees.
+Moreover, there are practices in the Irish culture that are traditionally linked to the presence of trees.
 One example of those practices is the Irish blessings.
-They are just like any other blessing known in different religions; you pray to God asking for blessings.
-Just as simple as that; however, it’s not mono thesistic-related.
-In fact, it also dates back to the pagan era.
+They are just like any other blessing known in different religions: you pray to God, asking for aid and good health.
+However, Irish blessings are not mono-theistic.
+In fact, they date back to the pagan era.

-People gather around those trees and tie clooties to the branches after damping them in the well’s water nearby.
-Such trees are rather referred to as either May Bushes, Wishing Trees, Fairy Trees, or even Hawthorns.
+People gather around the trees and tie clooties to the branches after dampening them in the nearby well’s water.
+Such trees are often referred to as either May Bushes, Wishing Trees, Fairy Trees, or Hawthorns.